 Built by the Continuous Integration server upon check-in.
 Published to a shared repository server, like Nexus or Artifactory.
 (Release versions and snapshot versions are published to different repositories on the same repository server.)

 Running the build again will result in the same version number, so old versions will be overwritten (they are mutable).
 Depending on when you ask for the contents of a snapshot version the contents may therefore differ.

 Snapshot versions are created only to speed up the Continuous Integration process and to avoid repository overhead.
 Since they are mutable, you should not use them in your developer or test environment.

 The lifecycle state "deployed" is the result of the deployment process extracting the static files and libraries to the configured location on the target host.
 Environment specific configurations of the system component are also applied by the Intershop deployment tool.

 After a system component is installed it can be started in different runtime environments on the target host.
 In the Intershop Application Server runtime environment the system components (especially cartridges) take a special role in behavior of particular applications.
-See detailed information in the Concept - Application Framework as well as Concept - Cartridges (valid to 7.4).
+See detailed information in the Concept - Application Framework (valid to 7.9) as well as Concept - Cartridges (valid to 7.4).

 An assembly references a number of system components, that can be deployed or delivered together.
 The following figure describes the example assembly "A" and its changes from version 1.1 to version 1.2, which are